mohaneddz/BreezePomodoro/README.md

-# Wlcome to BreezePomodoro ⏲️
+# Welcome to BreezePomodoro ⏲️

 ## Introdcution